 - The best equipment you can use

-- Tips and tricks to have the best audio for your show
+- Top audio tips for your show

 Watch the full episode

 LIVE VIDEO CONFIDENCE GUIDE (opens with FB Messenger) https://confident.live/subscribe

 Today’s post is all about how to sound awesome on your podcast, and my guest is Mike Russell, the creative director of Music Radio Creative.
 Mike knows everything you need to know about audio and to set up the audio for your podcast.

 He is passionate about helping you sound great, and he presents a weekly live stream and releases regular videos on his YouTube channel.
 His YouTube channel includes videos for producing podcasts, cleaning up audio, improving the sound of your voice, creating music, sound design, and more.
 Mike really is Mr. Audio.

 Mike: That’s a really good question.
 I’ve always been fascinated by audio since I was single digits in age.
 And I think it was actually listening to the radio stations back in the day, of course, when radio was a big thing.
 Now you say to kids, “radio,” and they’re like, “what’s that?”

 But I used to listen to a station in London called Capitol.
 And they played beautiful jingles with pitch shifting and all these strange things that were happening to the voice.
 And it was then that I thought, “I really want to be able to do that.”

 I was just like a kid who just wanted to play with and change the sound of voices a bit like Macaulay Culkin in Home Alone where he’s using the Talkboy, slowing and speeding up voices and stuff like that.
 Eventually, I discovered, Oh my goodness, I could actually turn this into a career.